MajdAlkawaas/twitter-sentiment-analysis/README.md

    git clone https://github.com/MajdAlkawaas/twitter-sentiment-analysis.git
    ```
 2. Download the datasets
-    1. Use the following link.
+    1. Use the following <a href="https://drive.google.com/file/d/19XcCpR67zhhojsPXDaW4jXDOfL2RIcYj/view?usp=sharing">link</a>.
     2. Extract the file in the same directory as the data_preprocessing.ipynb notebook
 3. Open the data_preprocessing.ipynb notebook
     1. For downloading the jupyter notebook follow the instruction